 Welcome!
 We value the contributions of each person and respect the profound ways that identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.

 The Department of Bacteriology fulfills its public mission by creating a welcoming and inclusive community for people from every perspective – people who as students, faculty, and staff serve Wisconsin and the world.
+As part of the College of Agricultural & Life Sciences (CALS) at the University of Wisconsin-Madison, we strive to make our climate the best it can be for everyone in our community.
+Learn more about what we’re currently working on below, or by exploring the following resources through the CALS Office of Diversity, Equity & Inclusion:

 Recent News & Upcoming Events

-Congrats to Rachel Salemi, PhD!
+• Congrats to Rachel Salemi, PhD!

 Rachel successfully defended their dissertation, “Elucidating the Contributions of Promoter Sequence and (p)ppGpp Binding Sites on RNAP to Transcription Regulation in Escherichia coli,” and is now a postdoc in the Hershey Lab.
 Congratulations, Rachel!

-- See More Kudos
+• See More BactiPride

-Submit your kudos HERE!
+Submit your BactiPride HERE!

 What are we currently working on?